Can live for up to 15 years!

 This breed separation anxiety, also known as owner absent behavior.
 They do not do well with sudden changes in routines.

 The Shih Tzu is a small toy-sized dog with a large, round face; large, brown eyes; and a soft, long double-coat.
 It has an average height of 10″ for males and 8″ for females.
-Males weigh 11.9-17.6lbs fully grown, while females weigh 11.5-17.6lbs fully grown.
+Males and females weigh 9-16 lbs fully grown.
 Shih Tzu puppies weigh 1.25-4lbs at 8 weeks of age and are considered fully grown at 10 months.

 There are a few common health issues Shih Tzus have, some which are hereditary conditions.
 Breathing problems due to the shape of their head (brachycephalic airway obstructive syndrome) causes difficulty breathing and can require surgery in severe cases.
 Eye issues causing irritation can occur at any age with the most common being epiphora, where the fur scratches the conjunctiva and the cornea, requiring prescription eye drops from a veterinarian.
 Many Shih Tzus experience ear infections, and invertebral disk disease is common in toy dog breeds.
 Hypothyroidism as a result of Cushing’s disease (hyperadrenocortism) tends to affect middle-aged dogs.
 The breed tends to have teeth problems more often than other dogs.
 Liver problems, allergies and kidney disease are also unique to the breed.
 Finally, they are prone to obesity.
 In short, the most common health issues with Shih Tzus are: